anbox-cloud/discourse-docs/howto/container/launch.md

 ## Launch a container with development mode enabled

-Containers can be launched with development features turned on.
-This needs to be specified when a container is launched and can not be turned off afterwards.
-It's strongly recommended not to enable development mode for containers used in a production environment.
+You can launch containers with additional development features turned on.
+This development mode must be enabled when a container is launched, and it cannot be turned off afterwards.
+You should never enable development mode for containers used in a production environment.

 To launch a container with development mode enabled, add the `--devmode` flag to the launch command: